 What is a Dental Hygienist?

 A lot of people go to the dentist but don’t really know what a dental hygienist does.
 So, what is a dental hygienist?
-Simply put, a dental hygienist is a licensed professional who helps you keep your mouth clean and healthy.
+Simply put, a dental hygienist is a licensed professional who helps you keep your impact of mouth breathing and healthy.
 They work closely with dentists, but they do different things.
 A hygienist is the one who cleans your teeth, checks for signs of gum disease, and teaches you how to take care of your teeth at home.

 Let’s say you haven’t been to the dentist in a year.
 You walk in, sit down, and the person who first greets you, cleans your teeth, and checks for tartar and plaque buildup that’s the dental hygienist.
 What is a dental hygienist if not someone who plays a big role in keeping your smile bright and your gums healthy?